Kelly Gissendaner: Early life and family

-Gissendaner was born into a poor cotton-farming family.

-According to sworn affidavits by friends and family members, she was molested by her stepfather and other men during her childhood and adolescence.
+Kelly Renée Brookshire was born on March 8, 1968 into a poor cotton-farming family in Georgia.
+Her parents divorced when she was a child and her mother soon married again.
+In sworn affidavits, family members and friends attested that she had been molested by her stepfather as well as by other men during her childhood and adolescence.
 During her senior year of high school, she reported being date raped.
-Nine months later, her first son was born.
-In 1987, at the age of 19, Kelly Gissendaner married her first husband Jeff Banks.
-They stayed together for six months.
+Her first son was born weeks after her graduation from high school.
+In 1987, at the age of 19, Kelly married her first husband Jeff Banks.
+They divorced six months later.